 - u file specifier or unit number.
 The file specifier is an arithmetic expression whose value identifies the file being used for input or output.
 The file specifier must conform to the restrictions of a subscript.
-Unless otherwise specified by a FILE card (see appendix B), it is assumed at object time that the file specifier designates a tape unit. - r random record number.
+Unless otherwise specified by a FILE card (see appendix B), it is assumed at object time that the file specifier designates a tape unit.
+The range of u must be 0 < u < 31. - r random record number.
 It is an arithmetic expression whose value represents a particular record within a random disk file. - f format specifier.
 It may be the label of a FORMAT statement, an array identifier, or a NAMELIST identifier.